DavidAnson/Utilities/README.md

 > Bits of code I use for stuff

-## convert-favorites-txt-into-photo-blog-json
+## convert-favorites-txt-to-photo-blog-json

-Convert `Favorites.txt` files into `JSON` format suitable for photo blogging with [simple-website-with-blog](https://github.com/DavidAnson/simple-website-with-blog)
+Convert `Favorites.txt` files to `JSON` format suitable for photo blogging with [simple-website-with-blog](https://github.com/DavidAnson/simple-website-with-blog)

 ## move-files-into-directories-by-date